Q. What was the Independent Panel for Pandemic Preparedness and Response?

 - Change for the future: An analysis and vision for a strengthened international system ideally equipped for pandemic preparedness and response.

-The Panel will answer questions emerging from these themes.
-It will do so by gathering evidence and establishing facts through a variety of rigorous methodologies, including desk reviews, expert consultations, and surveys.
-Through this process, the Panel will also listen to and learn from a wide range of stakeholders, including Member States, civil society, academia, the general public including those affected by COVID-19, and the private sector.
+The Panel answered questions emerging from these themes.
+It did so by gathering evidence and establishing facts through a variety of rigorous methodologies, including desk reviews, expert consultations, and in-depth interviews.
+Throughout this process, the Panel also listened to and learned from a wide range of stakeholders, including Member States, civil society, academia, the general public, and the private sector.

-Q. Is this Panel reviewing WHO, countries and other institutions?
+Q. Did the Panel review WHO, countries and other institutions?

-The Independent Panel’s mandate comes from the WHA resolution 73.1 [ PDF, 56 KB ].
-According to this resolution, the areas to explore include:
+The Independent Panel’s mandate derived from the WHA resolution 73.1 [ PDF, 56 KB ].
+According to this resolution, the areas to explore included:

 - The overall relevance and effectiveness of the international health response to the COVID-19 pandemic